-“Round About the Crooked Steeple”, written by Simon Evans, describes the countryside and people met during his postal round from the village of Cleobury Mortimer.
+“Round About the Crooked Steeple”, written by Simon Evans, describes the countryside and people he met during his postal round from the village of Cleobury Mortimer.
 How he arrived in the village is a story in itself…

 Still harbouring hopes of writing, he began a correspondence course in English with Ruskin College, Oxford.
-His short stories caught the attention of the BBC, he became a regular contributor to their programs which in turn brought him to the attention of a publisher.
+When his short stories caught the attention of the BBC, he became a regular contributor to their programs which in turn brought him to the attention of a publisher.
 “Round About the Crooked Steeple” was published in 1931.

 “At Detton Farm, old Moses Cadwallader gives a shout of welcome from his chair beside an open fire, where huge logs of wood crackle cheerfully.
 He calls for a jug of cider and while we quaff the sparkling liquid he listens to any news I may have, for a rural postman is expected to bring all the latest tit-bits of news…”

-…before me is a view which should make all men stare and wonder…on a clear day one can see the purple heather capping the summit of Abdon Hill…great shoulders of glowing gorse, then richly wooded slopes with here and there an open space where tall ferns… when the sun shines upon this landscape it is a patchwork of wonder colour…”
+“Then after climbing Prescott Bank I like to lean upon the gate and rest awhile… “What is life, if full of care, we have no time to stand and stare…” Before me is a view which should make all men stare and wonder…on a clear day one can see the purple heather capping the summit of Abdon Hill…great shoulders of glowing gorse…richly wooded slopes with here and there an open space where tall ferns grow… when the sun shines upon this landscape it is a patchwork of wonder colour…”

-“After lunch of home-made bread and half a cheese, with a jug of ‘rough-thorn’ cider I make my way to a hut…a Post Office…from where I am sometimes called upon to sell postage stamps or given an order for a gun licence…Promptly at three o’clock I begin my return walk…collecting a few letters with a word or jest as I go, for the Mail leaves that old-world village from where I began my journey even more promptly than it arrives…”
+“After lunch of home-made bread and half a cheese, with a jug of ‘rough-thorn’ cider I make my way to my hut…a Post Office…from where I am sometimes called upon to sell postage stamps or given an order for a gun licence.
+Promptly at three o’clock I begin my return walk collecting a few letters with a word or jest as I go, for the Mail leaves that old-world village from where I began my journey even more promptly than it arrives…”

 Evans continued to live in Cleobury Mortimer and despite his success, continued to work as a postman until August 1940, when he died from the effects of mustard gas poisoning, the day before his 45th birthday.